 This is what your work will look like after you've knitted your first loop of 2x2 rib stitch.

-Onto the last part!
-Time to grab your darning needle.
 We'll cut our yarn from our ball (you'll want about 20cm to work with), and thread the darning needle with it.
 Then use your darning needle to pick up the remaining 10 stitches in a counter-clockwise direction.
 Once all the stitches are collected you can slip the 10mm needles out of the work and now it's just a case of using the darning needle to secure those stitches.
 We like to continue in a counter-clockwise direction and thread the yarn back around the top of the beanie to keep it nice and secure.
 Then tie a knot on the inside of the beanie to keep it secure.